Our Hotels Events & Experiences Private Hire Read All About It The Cotswolds Festive Season

 Image

 If this all sounds like your idea of a good time, there’s even more to enjoy.
-Our new Set Menu at Alfie’s is the perfect excuse to stop by and savour the season.
+Our new Set Menu at Alf’s is the perfect excuse to stop by and savour the season.
 Begin with Crab on Toast layered with rich Brown Crab Dressing, followed by Steak Frites with Peppercorn Sauce.
 If you’ve still got room, the Pump Street Chocolate Mousse, finished with Cubitt House Olive Oil and Sea Salt, is a must.

 Enjoy two courses for £25 or three for £29, served in the relaxed, candlelit surroundings of one of Belgravia’s most talked-about new dining rooms.